hairen/hairen.github.io/AWS_CSAA/README.md

 > + When you initiate a point-in-time recovery, transaction logs are applied to the most appropriate daily backup to restore your DB to that point-in-time.

 ### RDS - AWARDS events
-> + You need to subscribe to Amazon **RDS events** in order to be notified when/if changes occur with a DB instance, DB cluster, DB snapshot, DB cluster snapshot, DB parameter group, or DB security group.
++ You need to subscribe to Amazon **RDS events** in order to be notified when/if changes occur with a DB instance, DB cluster, DB snapshot, DB cluster snapshot, DB parameter group, or DB security group.
-> + You can also use **CloudWathc Alarms and events** to monitor certain metrics, and based on alarms or events take some actions (or notify using SNS).
++ You can also use **CloudWatch Alarms and events** to monitor certain metrics, and based on alarms or events take some actions (or notify using SNS).
-> + CloudTrail also logs all API calls made to the AWS RDS API.
++ **CloudTrail** also logs all API calls made to the AWS RDS API.

 ### RDS - failover in Multi-AZ
 + How can you initate a manual failover from the RDS primary DB Instance to the Standby RDS DB instance in a multi-AZ RDS deployment in an AWS VPC?
   + You need to initiate a reboot with a failover on the primary RDS instance.

+### Adding Storage and Changing Storage Type
++ DB instance can be modified to use additional storage and converted to a different storage type.
++ However, storage allocated for a DB instance **cannot be decreased**.

+### RDS DB instance Maintenance and Upgrades
++ Multi-AZ deployment for the DB instance reduces the impact of a maintenance event by following these steps:
+  + Perform maintenance on the standby.
+  + Promote the standby to primary.
+  + Perform maintenance on the old primary, which becomes the new standby.

+### RDS - _Monitoring & Notification_
++ RDS integrates with CloudWatch and provides metrics for monitoring
++ CloudWatch alarms can be created over a sinfle metric that sends an SNS message when the alarm changes state.
++ RDS also provides SNS notification when any RDS event occurs.

 ***
 ## S3
 ### Protact against accidental object deletion for data stored in AWS S3 bucket
-+ Enable versioning on a bucket, it ensures that **delete markers** are introduced whenever anyone tries to delete any version.
++ Enable **versioning** on a bucket, it ensures that **delete markers** are introduced whenever anyone tries to delete any version.
 + Copying bucket contents into another bucket ensure you have a copy of your data.
-+ Bucket policies can allow/deny certain users permissions on your buckets, sub-buckets, or objects.
++ **Bucket policies** can allow/deny certain users permissions on your buckets, sub-buckets, or objects.
 + Files can be from 0Bytes to **5TB**.
 + There is **unlimited** storage.
 + Files are stored in **Buckets**.